 To claim the benefit, you must own your second home for at least five years and must have lived in it for at least two of those five years.
 The years of personal accommodation do not need to be subsequent.

-Finally, be active throughout the year by making appointments with a tax adviser or CPA, starting tax conversations with your agent, and keeping receipts for all your real estate expenses, such as home improvements or renovations in a dry place or turn them into digital copies.
+Finally, be active throughout the year by making appointments with a tax adviser or CPA, starting tax conversations with your agent, and keeping receipts for all your real estate expenses, such as home improvements or renovations in a dry place, or turning them into digital copies.

 Bring these papers with your newfound tax experience in tow so you can feel empowered when you apply in the spring-regardless of the outcome.